 Just as important is the experience to know which laws and procedures to invoke for each situation.
 The Insolvency Group has acted for every major chartered bank, most financial institutions, various insolvency professionals (such as trustees in bankruptcy and receivers), private lenders, mortgage insurers and other law firms who refer work they are unable to do or retain the firm to assist with their debts.

 The insolvency lawyers at RBS are recognized as leaders in the legal community.
 The Insolvency Group is asked to and regularly present seminars, articles and teaching sessions to other members of the legal profession on insolvency-related topics.
-Mark Davies is considered a provincial expert on the complex topics of priorities and personal property security law.
-He is currently on the editorial board of the Continuing Legal Education Society of BC’s British Columbia Personal Property Security Act Practice Manual.
+Lawyers of our firm regularly contribute to the Continuing Legal Education Society of BC resources in this area.

 As counterweight to its active mortgage lending practice, RBS has a long history of providing mortgage collection services to various institutional and private clients, concerning both residential and commercial loans.
 The firm also acts for mortgagors facing foreclosure, who need appropriate advice and often more time to deal with their problems than lenders are inclined to allow.